malace01/docToPod/README.md

 python -m docker_to_podman.web
 Visit http://127.0.0.1:5000 in your web browser and log in with your credentials.

-Upload Docker Compose File
+Upload Docker Compose File or Dockerfile
-To upload a Docker Compose file and execute commands on it, visit http://127.0.0.1:5000/upload in your web browser.
+To upload a Docker Compose file or Dockerfile and execute commands on it, visit http://127.0.0.1:5000/upload in your web browser.

+Build and Run Dockerfile
+To build and run a Dockerfile, visit http://127.0.0.1:5000/translate_dockerfile/<filename> after uploading the Dockerfile.

 Configuration
 Environment Variables
 NON_ROOT_USER: Specify a non-root user to run commands as.
 ENFORCE_NON_ROOT: Set to true to enforce running commands as a non-root user.
 Plugins
 Plugins can be added to the plugins directory.
 Each plugin should be a Python file with a modify_command function.

-Example plugin (plugins/example_plugin.py)
+Example plugin (plugins/example_plugin.py):

+python

+def modify_command(command):
+    if command.startswith('podman run'):
+        command += ' --custom-flag'
+    return command
 Logging
 Logs are written to docker_to_podman.log.

+Testing
+To run the tests, use:

+bash

+python -m unittest discover